Repairing the Water

 stages producing 75 million cubic meters of fresh water per day.

 60% is seawater, but 35% is desalination of brackish ground and surface water.
+Concentrated seawater gives you a head start for extracting it's dissolved uranium using water softener ion-exchange technology.

 Saudi Arabia Shoaiba Unit 1 - An oil powered combined electricity power and flash desalination water plant.